 The Human Development Report 2020 was released on December 15, 2020.
 The Title of the Report was “The next frontier: Human development and the Anthropocene”.
 The report covered 189 countries.
 India ranked 131 (0.645) among 189 countries (medium human development category), with PHDI value of 0.626.

 India’s rank slipped by 2 ranks in 2020 from 129 as per HDR 2019.
 The Human Development Report 2020 is significant because, first it focuses on development by countries with respect to their reliance on natural resources and second it introduced the experimental global Index, PHDI.

 The Planetary pressures-adjusted Human Development Index (PHDI) is an experimental index that adjusts the Human Development Index (HDI) for planetary pressures in the Anthropocene.
 PHDI is HDI value adjusted by the level of carbon dioxide emissions and material footprint per capita to account for excessive human pressures on the planet.
 PHDI illustrates the challenge of tackling poverty and inequality while easing planetary pressure.
 PHDI shows change in global development landscape if both wellbeing of the people and planet were central to defining humanity’s progress.

 It is computed as the product of the HDI and (1 – index of planetary pressures) where (1 – index of planetary pressures) can be seen as an adjustment factor.

 How to attempt Descriptive ESI Paper?

 The answer writing in descriptive questions must be to the point.
-If a question is asked on human development then frame all the important points needed to be written.
-The important point to note is that in RBI Grade B 2021 exam every question will be divided into two-three sub-questions and the word limit is approx. 250 words to 300 words.
+If a question is asked on human development then frame all the important points need to be written.
+The important point to note is that in RBI Grade B 2021 exam every question will be divided into sub-questions and the word limit is approx. 250 words to 300 words.